 A doll with a garden and a farm stand!

-Her name is Chelsea, and she’s Barbie’s little sister.
-Her set is the second farm stand themed toy on my list of gifts for kid gardeners.
+You may be more familiar with her big sister, but this little set is the second farm stand themed toy on my list of gifts for kid gardeners.
 I love it.
 When I first saw it, I thought, “this is the perfect gift for all of my little farm stand lovers!”

 750-piece Farm Stand puzzle